m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/move.md

 });`

 export const more = [
 { description: <>Reload the example and try clicking "Click me" multiple times quickly.
 This will interfere with the smooth animation.
-This is because the `run()` method will immediately replace any existing Action that is running on the entity.
+This is because the `run()` method will immediately replace any existing Action that is running on the node.
 You probably do not want this behavior.
 One way to [fix] this is to prevent the user from clicking the "Click me" button until the animation is complete: in the event handler for the button, set the <code>isUserInteractionEnabled</code> property of the button to <code>false</code>.
 This prevents additional clicks:
 <pre>
   <code className="language-js">{`clickMeButton.onTapDown(() => {
     clickMeButton.isUserInteractionEnabled = false;